The Year Is One

-The Year Is One is the second studio album released by American rock band Comes with the Fall.
+The Year Is One is the second studio album by American rock band Comes with the Fall, released in 2001.
 Guitarist Nico Constantine amicably parted ways with the band before recording began to pursue other interests, however, he is credited for co-writing the music to the opening track "Murder Scene".
 This is the first album Comes with the Fall recorded as a trio, which has been the lineup ever since.

 Reception

 Critic David Fricke of Rolling Stone wrote:

 Track listing

 All music and lyrics by William DuVall, except where noted.